bumatic/manifold-docs/contents/publishers/backend/people.md

 #### Changing a User's Password

 To change a User's password, click `Reset Password` below the user's name.
 A prompt will come up asking if you want to Generate a New Password or Set a New Password.
 If you click `Generate New Password` the system will automatically create a new password and email it to the address on file.
-If you click `Generate New Password` you can manually input a new password and save it to the system.
+If you click `Set New Password` you can manually input a new password and save it to the system.

 #### Deleting a User

 To delete a User account, click the `Delete User` button beside the red trashcan icon under the User's name.
-You will receive a warning asking you to confirm you want to delete this particular Maker.
+You will receive a warning asking you to confirm you want to delete this particular User.
 Deleting a User permanently removes them from the system along with any highlights, annotations, or comments they have made.

 #### Adjusting a User's Email

 Under the `EMAIL` heading in the drawer you can directly modify a User's email address.
-Click `Save Maker` near the bottom of the drawer to push your changes into the system.
+Click `Save User` near the bottom of the drawer to push your changes into the system.

 #### Adjusting a User's Name

 Under the `First Name` and `Last Name` headers in the drawer you can directly modify a Users's First and Last names.
-Click `Save Maker` near the bottom of the drawer to push your changes into the system.
+Click `Save User` near the bottom of the drawer to push your changes into the system.

 *Note*.
 Middle names or initials and suffixes aren't yet supported.